emilousim/SpecCapstone/README.md

 ## Ideas

-#### 1. How many COVID deaths have there been by state in the US?
+#### 1. How much are Netflix subscriptions globally?

-#### 2. This will show how many deaths there have been in each state thus far.
+#### 2. This will show how much each country pays for regular and premium netflix subscription

 #### 3. Stack:
   - Python